martintomterud/DA-ML/project3/src/README.md

 ## Source files
 The following files contains code used by the run files

+ - `pde_solver.py`: Implementation of the forward Euler algorithm to solve the heat equation.
+ - `pde_model.py`: Neural network that solves the heat equation.
- - `nn_eigval.py`: Tensorflow 1 implementation of neural network (NN) that solves for eigenvalues
+ - `nn_eigval.py`: Tensorflow 1 implementation of neural network that solves for eigenvalues.
- - `ode_model.py`: NN that solves an example ODE
+ - `ode_model.py`: Neural network that solves an ODE.
+(Not used in report.)
- - `pde_model.py`: NN that solves the heat eq.
- - `pde_solver.py`: Implementation of the forward euler algorithm to solve heat equation.

 ## Run files
-The following files can be executed to solve the project
+The following files can be executed to solve the project.
+The first three are called by `../main.py`

+ - `main_pde.py`: Executes forward Euler solution to heat equation.
+ - `nn_pde.py`: Executes neural network that solves heat equation.
  - `main_nn_eigval.py`: Executes eigenvalue NN and solves for largest and smallest eigenvalue.
- - `main_pde.py`: Executes forward euler solution to heat equation.
  - `nn_eigval_hm.py`: Short implementation of the SGD theory in the paper that solves for eigenvalues without NN.
- - `nn_ode.py`: Executes NN that solves an example ODE.
+ - `nn_ode.py`: Executes neural network that solves an ODE.
+(Not used in report.).
- - `nn_pde.py`: Executes NN that solves heat equation.